On Campus Mentoring

 The Honors College Mentoring Program is designed to help students who are new to MU and the Honors College make connections within the Honors College, feel welcome to our community, and make the most of the Honors College experience, both academically and socially.
 Incoming freshmen are paired with a upperclass honors students (based primarily on major, interests, and experiences) during the summer prior to beginning at MU.
 In addition, the paid Peer Mentor resides in the Honors Living Learning Community, works with the Honors College and the Honors College Student Association to help build community both in and outside the residence hall where most students in the Honors College reside, and supports students’ adjustment to college.

-Program Coordinator: Dr. Elizabeth Thyrum, University Honors College
+Program Coordinator: Dr. Charlton Wolfgang, Director, University Honors College